Jacobs Aircraft Engines

 National Archives Record Group 342, RD2629, Jacobs R-1530-0 Engine 1943

 Many thanks to Paul Christainsen, who located and forwarded the R-1530 file from the US National Archives.
+Thanks also to Michael Smith who provided material from which the specifications were drawn.

 Nice images of the Jacobs manufacturing facility, brochures and posters can be see at the Bomber Command Museum of Canada web site.